Port Chalmers: Transportation

 State Highway 88 connects Port Chalmers to Dunedin.

 A public bus connection is provided to Dunedin by buses organised by the Otago Regional Council.
 Passenger rail services to Dunedin were previously available, until these were withdrawn in 1982 in favour of buses.

 Utilities

 In 1871, Thomson Brothers were given permission to construct a gasworks and a gas reticulation system.
 The gasworks was erected on Mount Street and by June 1872 the town was being lit by ten gas powered lamps with a gas supply to a number of houses soon following.
 In April 1888 the Port Chalmers Gas Company was formed and took over the gas system.
 They moved the gasworks to Mussel Bay and expanded the reticulation system.
 The Borough Council took over the system in 1918.
 From 1906 the wharves were lit by electricity but it wasn't until 1914 that electricity began to be supplied to the rest of the town.

 Education

-From the time of the first settlement there were a number of small private schools in Port Chalmers with some remaining in existence in one form or another until the end of the 19th century.
+From the time of the first settlement there were a number of small private schools in Port Chalmers.
+Some continued until the end of the 19th century.
+By 1905, education was provided by a District High School, a Roman Catholic school, a Technical School, and several private kindergartens.
+In 1906, when it was found that only 28 boys and one girl could swim out of a roll of 432 pupils at the local school, swimming lessons were added to the curriculum and held in the partially-filled graving dock.